Taxation of Federal Payments and Benefits

 The total of all “deemed” deposits and redeposits are included in the employee’s lump sum credit for purposes of computing the amount of the AFA annuity reduction.

-A retiring employee must include the taxable part of the lump-sum payment in income for the year it is received, and federal income tax will be withheld at a 20 percent rate, unless the employee rolls it over into another qualified retirement plan or into a traditional IRA.
+A retiring employee must include the taxable part of the lump-sum payment in income for the year it is received, and federal income tax will be withheld at a 20 percent rate, unless the employee transfers it into another qualified retirement plan or into a traditional IRA.

 If you receive a lump-sum payment under the alternative annuity option you also will receive reduced monthly annuity payments.
 These annuity payments each will have a tax-free and a taxable part.
 To figure the tax-free part of each annuity payment, you must use the Simplified Method as described above.